pyeve/eve-demo/README.rst

                 "status": "OK",
                 "updated": "Fri, 23 Nov 2012 08:11:19 UTC",
                 "_id": "50adfa4038345b1049c88a37",
-                "link": "<link rel='self' title='person' href='localhost:5000/people/50adfa4038345b1049c88a37/' />",
+                "link": "<link rel='self' title='person' href='eve-demo.herokuapp.com/people/50adfa4038345b1049c88a37/' />",
                 "etag": "372fbbebf54dfe61742556f17a8461ca9a6f5a11"
             }
         }
     }

 Right on!
-This time we got our patch in and the server returned the new ETag.
+This time we got our patch in, and the server returned the new ETag.
 We also get the new ``updated`` value, which eventually will allow us to perform ``If-Modified-Since`` requests.